SeeihadaThought/bracket-tournament/README.md

 	•	Korean / English / Japanese language support
 	•	Dark/light theme
-	•	Hover-to-play GIFs (one at a time, performance optimized)
 	•	Automatic byes and preliminary matches
 	•	Folder structure preserved on upload
-	•	IndexedDB storage for large image sets
 	•	Mobile responsive

-Demo

 Try it in your browser

-License

-MIT